 Large shrimp will take about 2 minutes per side, extra-large 2 or 3 minutes per side, and jumbo 3 or 4 minutes per side.

-How to Know When Sauteed Shrimp Are Done
+How to Know When Shrimp Are Cooked

 When the shrimp have turned an opaque pinkish-white, and the inside is just barely white all the way thorough, perhaps with a slightly barely pink center they are ready to be removed from the heat.
 They will continue to cook slightly after you take them off the heat and even after you removed them from the pan, so the middle will cook through.